Dmitry Manuilsky: Later life and career

+From 1935 until the dissolution of Comintern in 1943, Manuilsky acted as deputy to its General Secretary, Georgi Dimitrov.
 During the Great Purge, almost every Old Bolshevik with a past link with Trotsky was killed or imprisoned, except Manuilsky, whom Stalin despised but by whom he did not feel in any way threatened.
 In 1939, he told Dimitrov: "Manuilsky is a toady!
 He was a Trotskyite!
 We criticised him for keeping quiet and not speaking out when the purges of Trotskyite bandits were going on, and now he has started toadying!"

 The Montenegrin communist Milovan Djilas, who met Manuilsky in 1944, admired his learning and writing talent, but remembered him as "a slight and already hunched veteran, dark-haired, with a clipped moustache [who] spoke with a lisp, almost gently and – what astonished me at the time – without much energy."
 Seeing him again five years later, Djilas thought him an "almost senile, little old man who was rapidly disappearing as he slid down the steep ladder of the Soviet hierarchy."

+Between 1944 and 1952, Manuilsky held a post of Foreign Minister of Ukraine.
+Having fallen out of Stalin's favour after 1950, from 1952 to 1953 he served the Ukrainian ambassador to the United Nations.
+On the latter position he was known for his speeches denouncing Ukrainian emigration.
+After Stalin's death Manuilsky left politics.
+He died in 1959 in Kiev.